-COOPERSTOWN, N.Y. – Six runs in the first inning propelled the Pittsburgh Pirates to an 11-8 victory over the Chicago White Sox in the 38th annual Hall of Fame Game at Doubleday Field.
+Six runs in the first inning propelled the Pittsburgh Pirates to an 11-8 victory over the Chicago White Sox in the 38th Hall of Fame Game on Aug.
+4, 1980, at Doubleday Field.

 Both teams shuffled their lineups considerably throughout the contest, and Chicago even sent bullpen coach Art Kusnyer in as a pinch runner.
 Kusnyer scored the team’s eighth and final run in the bottom of the ninth on a Pittsburgh error.

-For Pittsburgh, three players had three hits apiece in Berra, Sanguillen and Buckner.
-Sanguillen also had three RBI and three runs scored, whereas Berra and Buckner both had two of each.
+For Pittsburgh, three players had three hits apiece: Berra, Sanguillen and Buckner.
+Sanguillen also had three RBI and three runs scored.

 Baines led the way for Chicago with three hits and three RBI.
 Randy Johnson, Greg Pryor and Thad Bosley had two hits apiece.

-The win is the National League’s first since 1974 when the Atlanta Braves beat the White Sox 12-9.
-The National League now has 14 wins compared to the American League’s 22.
-Two Hall of Fame Games have ended in ties due to weather.
+The win was the National League’s first since 1974 when the Atlanta Braves beat the White Sox 12-9.

 Manny Sanguillen drove in three runs in Pittsburgh's 11-8 win in the 1980 Hall of Fame Game.
 (J. D. McCarthy, National Baseball Hall of Fame and Museum)